bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 1) "Long sentences provide an important deterrent effect."
 In reality, there are two major drivers of effective punishment: whether a sentence is quick and whether a sentence is consistent.
 The difference between imprisoning someone for 8 years or for 25 years
 2) "Imprisoning people for nonviolent drug offenses is a major cause of US carceral state."
 In reality, nonviolent drug offenses make up a tiny fraction of those imprisoned.
 Substantially reducing
 3) "For-profit private prisons and their lobby are what prevent reform" - The size of all private prisons are utterly dwarfed by the size of public prisons.
 The revenue of private prisons is outweighed by the salary and wages paid to people who work for public prisons.
 4) "People who commit certain crimes are bad people almost certain to reoffend."
-In reality, recidivism rates for even violent or sex crimes tend to be on the low side.
-People age out of criminality -- the rate of criminality at
+In reality, recidivism rates for even violent crimes tend to be lower than people think, and steadily go down as people age out of peak ages of criminality.

 ## Examples

 What data storytelling example inspires you?
+John Pfaff's work digging into root causes of these issues.

 Could you do a new hypothesis, for the same question?

 Could you do a new question, for the same topic?
+What reforms would lead to lower incarceration rates?

 Could you do a new topic, with the same "style"?